Line 11 (Shenzhen Metro): Fares

 Two kinds of fares are charged on Line 11.
 In standard class, the fare is equivalent to other metro lines.
 Business Class is three times as expensive as standard class.
 Standard class fares range between 2 and 10 yuan, with Business Class ranging between 6 and 30 yuan.
 Because of the possibility of transfers, this makes the maximum possible fare on the Shenzhen Metro 35 yuan.
 Business Class can be accessed through placing the Shenzhen Tong on a validator or through purchasing a yellow token (standard tokens are green).
-11% of passengers travel by Business Class.
+11% of passengers travel by Business Class, while the rest travels in standard class.